Employment at the Asheville Art Museum

 Please send current c.v. or resume, a list of relevant courses, writing sample and letter of interest to Candace Reilly, Adult Programs Manager, firstname.lastname@example.org.
 While all departmental internships are unpaid, we are happy to coordinate with academic programs as needed to ensure due credit is received by student interns working at the Museum.

 The following list indicates Museum departments to which prospective interns may apply at any point during the year.
-Special announcements specific to Summer 2014 Internships will be posted on this page at a later date.
-We are always happy to accept interns during other seasons and on a year-long basis.
+We are always happy to consider interns during other seasons and on a year-long basis.

 Communications & Public Relations

 The Communication & Public Relations department expands public awareness of the Museum and aims to increase attendance and revenue.
 The Department produces the Museum’s media releases; circulates images for reproduction, places advertisements, produces newsletters and other promotional materials, updates the website and conducts social media outreach.
 Interns will assist in producing media and updating online media and in coordinating special events.
 Writing sample required.

 The Curatorial Department researches and organizes upcoming exhibitions, including the development of timelines, checklists, and signage; produces exhibition catalogues; corresponds with artists, curators, galleries and museums.
 Interns will be introduced to issues relating to art history and will obtain administrative and curatorial skills in organizing art exhibitions.
 Writing sample required.

 The Development department is responsible for all grants from government, foundation, and corporate sources; the membership program; contributions to the Museum; and the capital campaign for building and endowment needs.
 Interns will assist in researching prospective donors, program planning, membership events and grants writing.